jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 ```
 # Configure your IDE

-For now, there is no valuable Jerkar Visual Plugin for your IDE but you can work pretty well without thanks to Intellij and Eclipse Jerkar plugin whose generating IDE metadata files (.iml and .classpath).
+For now, there is no valuable Jeka Visual Plugin for your IDE but you can work pretty well without thanks to Intellij and Eclipse Jeka plugin whose generating IDE metadata files (.iml and .classpath).

-But first you have to instruct your IDE where is located Jerkar distribution and repositories.
+But first you have to instruct your IDE where is located Jeka distribution and repositories.

 ## Intellij

 Declare the 2 path variables (go settings -> Apparence & behavior -> Path Variables)
- * `JERKAR_HOME` which point to _[Jerkar Home]_,
+ * `JEKA_HOME` which point to _[Jeka Home]_,
- * `JERKAR_REPO` which point to _[Jerkar User Home]/cache/repo_
+ * `JEKA_REPO` which point to _[Jeka User Home]/cache/repo_

 ## Eclipse
 Declare the 2 classpath variables in Eclipse.